romanwolf-git/price_modeling_airbnb/README.md

-# Airbnb Melbourne
+# What drives the price of an Airbnb?

-In this project I worked with Airbnb data from insideairbnb.com for Melbourne.
+In this project I seek for the answer to the question: "what drives the price of an Airbnb".
-My overall aim is to predict the price of an Airbnb.
-In order to reduce the number of features, improve model performance and avoid overfitting I conduct a correlation analysis using Pearson's correlation, phi-k and variance thresholding.
+I answer the question by modeling the price using few statistically selected features.
+My work is based on scraped data from [insideairbnb.com](http://insideairbnb.com/) for Melbourne.

 ## Table of Contents